ElenaMerelo/LearningPerl6/README.md

 # LearningPerl6

-Basic intro to this awesome language
+Basic intro to this awesome language.
+Intro presentation on http://slides.com/elenamerelo/deck